-With temperatures expected to reach or exceed 100 degrees Tuesday, cooling centers around the DMV are opening to help keep residents and the homeless cool.
+As a heat wave settles into the D.C.-Baltimore region this weekend, cooling centers around the area are opening to help keep residents and the homeless cool.

 To help residents deal with the heat, the Maryland-National Capital Park and Planning Commission is opening cooling centers across the county.
 The centers will be open from 10 a.m. to 8 p.m. through the week.